The ketogenic diet (also known as the keto diet) is a way of eating that encourages your body to burn the excess fat that it has already stored.

 A great number of foods have a few carbs per serving, which means you can consume them, although in moderation.
 These are an important part of a successfully formulated ketogenic diet.
 Examples of such foods are:

-- Vegetables growing above ground, such as spinach, avocado, asparagus, eggplant, tomato, zucchini, cucumber, broccoli, cauliflower, Brussels sprouts, and more
+- Low carb vegetables growing above ground, such as spinach, avocado, asparagus, eggplant, tomato, zucchini, cucumber, broccoli, cauliflower, Brussels sprouts, and more

 - Some nuts, such as pecan nuts, macadamia, brazil nuts, walnuts, hazelnuts, and almonds